amanrai31/Tools-Tech/Docker/README.md

 2. volumes =>  Maps files from the host system into the container.
 3. ports => Exposes container ports to the host.
 (All services/containers inside a docker-compose is by default on the same network)

-**NOTE :** Docker compose is grate for local development, but for production use *Kubernetes* for large scale deployments.
+**NOTE :** Docker Compose is great for local development(Used to run multi-container Docker applications on a single machine), but for production use `Kubernetes` for large-scale deployments(Used to run and manage containerized applications across a cluster of multiple machines (servers or nodes))

 ```yaml